The New Puerto Vallarta Malecon Boardwalk

 The fact is that the new pathway along the Pacific Ocean has some features that make it even more attractive than it used to be.
-First of all, it is now much wider and closed for cars.
+First of all, it is now much wider and closed to cars.
 You can stop at one of many boutiques or restaurants and then walk to the seaside to take a picture without risking your life.
-Nothing competes with the sound of the ocean and your kids can run around freely.
+Nothing competes with the sound of the ocean, and your kids can run around freely.
 The new Malecon now, albeit still missing some more shade, is much more colorful and tropical.
 The city installed numerous planters along the whole promenade with lush vegetation.
-The plants and palm trees are growing and hopefully in the future will protect even more from sunshine.
-The inlaid black stones form Huichol designs are also a beauty to the eyes and worth a set of pictures.
+The plants and palm trees are growing, and hopefully, in the future, they will protect even more from sunshine.
+The inlaid black stones from Huichol designs are also a beauty to the eyes and worth a set of pictures.

-The famous Malecon sculptures are obviously back, although some of them changed the location and all of them got new exposition.
+The famous Malecon sculptures are obviously back, although some of them changed the location, and all of them got a new exposition.
 A picture with “El Caballito” (the Seahorse) is a total must during your walk.
 In high season there is a free tour every Tuesday at 9.30 am departing from the sculpture “Millenium” at the Hotel Rosita on which you will get to know the history of each piece.
-If you are an active person you can rent for an hour free of charge a bicycle for two and a tricycle for your kid.
-The city also rents wheelchairs and strollers, and you are very likely to meet other bikers, skaters and joggers.
+If you are an active person, you can rent for an hour free of charge, a bicycle for two, and a tricycle for your kid.
+The city also rents wheelchairs and strollers, and you are very likely to meet other bikers, skaters, and joggers.

 The best time for a walk on the Malecon is at sunset.
-It is not so hot anymore and you can sit down at great stairs that descend to the ocean and are a great point to relax, watch the waves and breath the ocean breeze.
+It is not so hot anymore, and you can sit down at great stairs that descend to the ocean and are a great point to relax, watch the waves, and breathe the ocean breeze.
 And last but not least, there are plenty of eateries, shops, clubs, free tequila tasting, sand sculptures, street artists along the Malecon that make the place alive 24/7.
 It is a perfect and beautiful space that you cannot miss on your trip to Puerto Vallarta.